RahmaTijani/RahmaTijani/README.md

 - 👀 I’m a statistical analyst and a data analyst
 - I'm looking forward to become a data scientist..
 - I'm a statistics student (final year in view)..
-- I'm proficient in Excel, SPSS and R for data analysis
+- I'm proficient in Excel, Power BI and Python for data analysis
-- 🌱 I’m currently building myself in python and R
-- 💞️ I’m looking to collaborate on . python and R..
 - 📫 How to reach me ... ramat.tijani05@gmail.com

 <!---